perslab/depict/README.md

 ## Test run DEPICT
-The following steps outline how to test run DEPICT on LDL cholesterol GWAS summary statistics from [Teslovich Nature 2010](http://www.nature.com/nature/journal/v466/n7307/full/nature09270.html).
+The following steps outline how to test run DEPICT on LDL cholesterol GWAS summary statistics from [Teslovich, Nature 2010](http://www.nature.com/nature/journal/v466/n7307/full/nature09270.html).
 This example is available in both the 1000 Genomes Project pilot phase DEPICT version and the 1000 Genomes Project phase 3 DEPICT version.

 1. Edit `DEPICT/example/ldl_teslovich_nature2010.cfg`
   * Point `plink_executable` to where PLINK executable (version 1.9 or higher) is on our system (e.g. `/usr/bin/plink`)